Saint0-0/Ro_Ghoul_Autofarm/README.md

 ```

 > **Note**\
-> Your webhook will be automatically saved so no need to re-entering it.\
+> Your webhook will be automatically saved so no need to re-enter it.\
-> Your wallpaper will be automatically saved so no need to re-entering it.\
+> Your wallpaper will be automatically saved so no need to re-enter it.\
 > Your selected stage and skills will be saved so no need for toggling them over and over again.

 # Welcome to Exulus!